Ignite Your Success: State Farm Fire Policy Challenge 2025 - Blaze Through and Claim Your Victory!

 Get further explanation with Examzify DeepDiveBeta

-To determine the age of the property
+Only the age of the home matters

 Next Question